 1 officer dead, 1 officer wounded during standoff in Brandon neighborhood

-BRANDON, Miss.
-(WLBT) - One police officer is dead and another received “significant injuries” after a hostage situation turned into a standoff Thursday morning.
-The suspect is also now dead.
+Tyler was part of Madison’s Special Response Team and was responsible for overseeing the training of new officers.
+He also was a supervisor in the department’s Narcotics Division.

-The officer killed was with the Madison Police Department.
-The injured officer was with the Brandon Police Department, and he is now stable.
+The injured officer was with the Brandon Police Department and he is now stable.

 The standoff started around 1:30 a.m. on Terrapin Hill Road in the Crossgates neighborhood in Brandon.